ballab1/container_build_framework/docs/Installation.md

 ### Custom Folders
-These folders may contain any content which is copied to the coresponding folder in the root forlder of the container being built.
+These folders may contain any content which is copied to the corresponding folder in the root forlder of the container being built.
 Custom folders are not mandatory.
 The following custom folders are supported: bin etc home lib lib64 media mnt opt root sbin usr var www